starchildluke/astro/src/content/recortes/my-style-guide.md

 tags: ['the Internet', 'writing']
 ---

 A few months ago, I republished a [web copy style guide](/recortes/web-copy-style/) by Matt Pfeffer and enjoyed it.
-Then, a few days ago, I found [a style guide by Chase McCoy](https://chsmc.org/notes/style-guide/) which I also liked.
+Then, a few days ago, I found [a style guide by Chase McCoy (archived)](https://web.archive.org/web/20240901123934/https://chsmc.org/notes/style-guide/) which I also liked.
 So I decided to write my own.

 Much like Chase's, mine will be a work-in-progress and I will inevitably go against my rules.
 But it's the thought that counts, right?